Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Inverse problem and standard inhomogeneous regularization

-This section reviews the inhomogeneous regularization \cite{inhomoregv1} to recover multifeatured signals.
-We start with the general mathematical formulation of an inverse problem setup of interest in the current study, followed by details of the inhomogeneous regularization to discuss the rationale and challenges of the inhomogeneous regularization.
-The details remain minimal to understand the key idea of the proposed method in the next section.
+In this section, we examine the inhomogeneous regularization \cite{inhomoregv1} aimed at reconstructing multifeatured signals.
+We begin by outlining the general mathematical framework for a relevant inverse problem, followed by a discussion of the inhomogeneous regularization, addressing its rationale and associated challenges.
+The details are intentionally kept brief to allow for a clear understanding of the main concept behind the proposed method in the next section.